 What Do I Use to Check Blood Sugar?

-There are a number of ways to monitor blood glucose levels.
+There are several ways to monitor blood glucose levels.
 Consult with your doctor about what is best for your child.
-These two devices make monitoring easier for both you and your child at home and anywhere.
+Moreover, these two devices make monitoring easier for you and your child at home and anywhere.